Grammar 1

 Each course builds on the previous one, revisiting core ideas in greater depth and applying them in new ways.
 This structure allows for a sustained engagement with the medium, rather than a series of isolated experiences.

-If you are interested in how the full program is organized:
+If you would like to see how the full program is organized:

 → View the Grammar Sequence